um-grex/grex-docs/content/english/connecting/data-transfer/globus.md

 ### Using Upload button and HTTP access

 Globus v.5 adds a new feature to server endpoints that allows for [using HTTP protocol](https://docs.globus.org/globus-connect-server/v5/https-access-collections) (instead of the traditional globus-url-copy) .
-This feature can be used from the Web UI (Upload button), and from CLI for accessing Globus using HTTPS URL someone had shared with you.
+This feature can be used from the Web UI (Upload button), and from CLI for accessing Globus using the HTTPS URL someone had shared with you.

 > Note that the Upload feature is not available for Personal Globus endpoints.
 It only can be used for properly configured Server endpoints.